-Abstract: Channel transmission error arguments show how the size of an all-optical multihop network employing deflection routing is limited for a given optical bit rate.
-These limits are quantified for nonregenerative all-optical mesh networks such as Manhattan Street network and ShuffleNet employing solitons.
-It is found that the node-to-node fibre span cannot exceed a few kilometres for network sizes up to 400 nodes when the optical bit rate is as high as 100 Gbit/s if the packet error rate is to be bounded below $10^{-6}$ .
+Simple channel transmission error arguments show how the size of an all-optical multihop network employing deflection routing is limited for a given optical bit rate.
+These limits are quantified here for non-regenerative all-optical mesh networks such as Manhattan Street network and ShuffleNet employing solitons.
+It is found that the node-to-node fiber span cannot exceed a few kilometers for network sizes greater than about 64 nodes when the optical bit rate is in the range of 100 Gb/s if the packet error rate is to be bounded below 10^{-6} .

-1 Introduction
+1 INTRODUCTION

-1.1 All-optical networks and ultrahigh bit rates
+All-optical networks and ultra-high bit rates - The ever-growing need for faster communication speed is leading towards all-optical packet-switching fiber networks, as optical components progressively replace their slower electronic counterparts.

-The ever-growing need for faster communication speed is leading towards all-optical packet-switching fibre networks, as optical components progressively replace their slower electronic counterparts.
-As a first step towards higher transmission rates, optical fibres replaced copper wires as network links between nodes.
-The switching nodes, however, remained electronic, and the optical signal had to be down-converted to electronics for switching, buffering and routing, and then remodulated onto an optical carrier for retransmission.
+As a first step towards higher transmission rates, optical fibers replaced copper wires as network links between nodes.
+The switching nodes, however, remained electronic, and the optical signal had to be down-converted to electronics for switching, buffering and routing, and then re-modulated onto an optical carrier for retransmission.

 As a next step, in all-optical networks even the switching process will be completely optical.
 This will allow even higher transmission rates, since the switching can be done much faster than allowed by standard electronic switches, and more flexibility, as the switch is completely transparent to the optical packet, which can thus support any bit rate in the payload.
-Only the header will need to have a fixed rate since it is the only part of the packet that needs to be read at every intermediate node to correctly route the packet.
+Only the header will need to have a fixed rate, since it is the only part of the packet that needs to be read at every intermediate node to correctly route the packet.

-Multihop mesh networks [1, 2] are attractive in this perspective since they break down the computational complexity of the control of the switching process, which increases exponentially with the number of users, by evenly distributing it among all nodes.
-In two-connected networks, for instance, each node has only two optical inputs and two optical outputs, and the routing and switching problem is thus reduced to a binary decision on the state of the switch.
-Very simple minimum-distance routing algorithms have been found for networks with regular topology [3, 4].
+Multihop mesh networks [1],[2] are attractive in this perspective, since they break down the computational complexity of the control of the switching process - which increases exponentially with the number of users - by evenly distributing it among all nodes.
+In two-connected networks, for instance, each node has only two optical inputs and two optical outputs, and the routing and switching problem is thus reduces to a binary decision on the state of the switch.
+Very simple minimum-distance routing algorithms have been found for networks with regular topology [3],[4].